-(11/13/20011).
-The "golden streets" portrayal is taken from the twenty-first chapter of the Book of Revelation, referring to the new Jerusalem.
+The “golden streets” portrayal is taken from Revelation chapter 21, referring to the new Jerusalem.
 Where the backyards full of diamonds and the golden slippers originated I am not certain.
 Most of us are not anxious to play a harp all day.
 I am a pianist myself.
 As for a great street of gold, that would be hard on the feet.
 I would prefer a dirt path.
-How do you feel about this.
+How do you feel about this?

 It probably is true that the golden slippers, the street of gold, and a backyard filled with diamonds (I would prefer grass), came from the hope of poor people who were Christians.
 I notice God favors the poor and has prepared a kingdom for them.

 We must keep in mind, however, that since God abhors mixtures, we will be placed with people with the same type of personality we have.
-So if we are not happy with the idea of being placed with people like ourselves, we might give serious thought to becoming the kind of person we would like to be placed with.
+So if you are not happy with the idea of being placed with people like yourself, you might give serious thought to becoming the kind of person you would like to be placed with.

 And we will receive them in the body that clothes us!

-Quite a different thought from that of going to an ornate mansion in Paradise!
+Quite a different thought from going to an ornate mansion in Paradise!

 I believe the word “there” is not in the Greek Text.
 I think the New American Standard is more faithful to the original:

-We of today are in our own country.
-But that does not mean that the country is our house.
-God's dwelling place is the Lord Jesus Christ, not the part of the spirit world that we term "Heaven."
-Heaven is God's Throne, according to the Bible.
+You are in your own country.
+But that does not mean that the country is your house.
+God’s dwelling place is the Lord Jesus Christ, not the part of the spirit world that we term “Heaven.”
+Heaven is God’s Throne, according to the Bible.

-The idea that Christ is speaking of preparing a place for us in Himself is borne out in the subsequent verses in the fourteenth chapter, whereas the idea that Christ is speaking of our going to a mansion in Heaven is not borne out anywhere in the entire Bible, let alone the fourteenth chapter of the Gospel of John.
+The idea that Christ is speaking of preparing a place for us in Himself is borne out in the subsequent verses in chapter 14, whereas the idea that Christ is speaking of our going to a mansion in Heaven is not borne out anywhere in the entire Bible, let alone John chapter 14.